 - 25255 – The second gen package, with the new pinout required to fully support SMI features but still based on a Write-Through Cache.
 AMD originally called these CPU “Am486Plus”.
 They’re quite rare and usually marked with the SV8T suffix.
-AMD produced them for 4 weeks before switching to the 25398 package that supports SMI and Write-Back cache.
+AMD produced them for 3 months (May-July 1995) before switching to the 25398 package that supports SMI and Write-Back cache.

 - 25398 – The third gen package, only used with C Stepping from mid-95 to mid-96.
 Mostly DX4s were produced with this package, with only a few DX2s.
 The die is the first to have the die bonded-out to support Write-Back cache.

 - 25498 – The last and newest package.
-It was only used for a very short period (between May and June 1996) for the “old” C-Stepping and exclusively for DX4-100s.
+It was only used for a short period (between May and October 1996) for the “old” C-Stepping and exclusively for DX4-100s.
 AMD also used this package for a much longer time (until 1999) for the specific embedded model Am486DE2-66V8TGC.

 - 500 nm 16 KB die

 - 25372 – This package is the only one available for the massive 500 nm die with 16 KB die.
 Two stepping are used: the very rare “B” stepping with 16 KB enabled was only produced for some weeks (marked “SV16B”), and the more common “C” stepping, with half of the cache disabled.